 Denver, Colorado

-- They are each at the top of a hierarchy of concepts of increasing complexity and abstractness, as they incorporate simpler and less abstract concepts, but cannot be subsumed by an even bigger and more abstract one.
-Place, for example, incorporates region; environment incorporates nature and landscape; and interconnection incorporates systems.
+- They are each at the top of a hierarchy of concepts of increasing complexity and abstractness, as they incorporate subordinate simpler and less abstract concepts, but cannot be subsumed by an even bigger and more abstract one.
+Place, for example, incorporates the concept of region; environment incorporates nature and landscape; and interconnection incorporates systems.

 - They can be applied to a great variety of topics and across different fields of the subject, and so give geography a degree of unity and coherence.